Early Years Teacher Birth to 5 leading to Early Years Teacher Status (EYTS) PGCE

 - International Positions

-The PGCE modules are part of our Master of Research in Education, which you can choose to pursue further after your PGCE year.
+You can use credit from your PGCE towards our Education MA, which you can choose to pursue further after your PGCE year.

 Teaching and assessment

 University sessions are led by highly-rated lecturers and visiting lecturers who have all had successful teaching careers.
-Sessions are held once a week.
+The taught sessions are a mix of lectures, seminars, workshops and peer discussions.

 When not attending timetabled sessions, you will be expected to continue learning independently through self-study.
 This typically will involve reading journal articles and books, working on individual and group projects, undertaking and preparing coursework assignments and presentations, and preparing for exams.
 Your independent learning is supported by a range of excellent facilities including online resources, the library and CANVAS – the online virtual learning platform.